Hi, I need help designing designations for a company. The staff is relatively small and has a tenure in the company of 18 to 20 years.

 Hi Parinaaz,

-The given info is not enough to recommend something specific.
+The given information is not enough to recommend something specific.
+However, in India, we consider a handful of aspects while deciding on job titles:

 3. Function